Koekoek1337/AH_Ticket-To-Ride/README.md

 ![annealing_linConstant](docs/annealing_linConstant.png)

-From this, `0.0032` (or `initial temp * 10^-4`) was chosen as best linear constant, as it had both the highest average score, as well as the best overall score.
+From this, `0.0032` (or `initial temp * 10^-4`) was chosen as the best linear constant, for it had both the highest average score, as well as the best overall score.

-Next, 3 batches of 10 runs were done with varying initial temperatures with proportionate linear constants were done as seen below (Note that the axis has a logarithmic scale).
+Next, 3 batches of 10 runs were done with varying initial temperatures with proportionate linear constants, as seen below (Note that the axis has a logarithmic scale).

 ![annealing_linTemp](docs/annealing_linTemp.png)

-From this, it was taken that initial temperature `64` had a more variable spread, yielding the best scoring solution that had thus yet been found, and was therefore taken as the best initial temperature for the `linear cooling` scheme.
+From this, it was taken that initial temperature `64` had a more variable spread, yielding the best scoring solution than had thus been found, and was therefore taken as the best initial temperature for the `linear cooling` scheme.

 ### Geometric Cooling
 The final cooling scheme to be tuned was the geometric cooling scheme.
 64 was taken as initial temperature, as it performed well with the `linear cooling` scheme.
 It was decided that the geometric cooling constant should be of nines.
 Therefore 4 batches of 10 runs were done with varying geometric constants as seen below (Note that the x-axis has a logarithmic scale)